 - Machinists and mechanics

 Every U.S. Navy veteran exposed to asbestos while on duty was at high-risk for developing asbestos-related diseases.
 Ten to 50 years can go by between initial asbestos exposure and when a veteran’s mesothelioma symptoms present.

 Today, the navy has strict controls guiding asbestos handling.
 It’s been phased out of shipbuilding and many original ships containing ACM were decommissioned or destroyed.
 Unfortunately, many navy veterans now suffer the long-term health effects from asbestos exposure.
 They turn to the Department of Veterans Affairs for compensation and healthcare benefits.

 Compensation and Healthcare Benefits for Navy Veterans

-United States Navy veterans have disability compensation and special healthcare benefits available through the Department of Veterans Affairs (DVA).
-These are entitlements, not negotiable bonuses.
-Navy veterans who honorably served their country are eligible to apply to the DVA for various compensation and healthcare benefits.
+United States Navy veterans have disability compensation and special healthcare benefits available through the Department of Veterans Affairs.
+These are entitled benefits that you can receive because of your service to your country.

 Criteria for disability benefit eligibility are:

-- Disability Caused During Active Duty: The claimed disability was caused by a duty-related injury such as a latent disease like mesothelioma that manifests decades after leaving the Navy.
+- Disability Caused During Active Duty: Your disability must be due to a duty-related cause, including a latent disease like mesothelioma that develops decades after military service.

 The VA has the following compensation types:

 - Special Monthly Compensation (SMC): Veterans with special requirements can receive additional monthly payments to cover costs for homecare support and more.